 Congregation for the Doctrine of Faith

-Let me end with an important point about which most are unaware.
-In the late 90’s the Congregation for the Doctrine of Faith confirmed “the unanimous teaching of the theologians” by stating that the legitimacy of a papal election is de fide.
-It did so in the clarification of the Profession of Faith promulgated by John Paul II in 1989.
+In the late 90’s, Cardinal Ratzinger, while head of the Congregation for the Doctrine of Faith, confirmed “the unanimous teaching of the theologians” by stating that the legitimacy of a papal election is de fide.
+He did so in his clarification of the Profession of Faith that was promulgated by John Paul II in 1989.

-Here is what the CDF wrote about the second category of doctrines and of a Catholic’s obligation of adhering to them.
+Here is what Ratzinger wrote about truths contained in second category, as well as the obligation that Catholics have of adhering to them.

 “The second proposition of the Professio fidei states: ‘I also firmly accept and hold each and everything definitively proposed by the Church regarding teaching on faith and morals.’